Korachof/sql-3d-model-tracker/README.md

 In Windows File Explorer, double-click the build-demo.bat file located in the project's root directory.

-This will generate a new file named Deploy-Demo.sql.
+This will generate a new file named Deploy-Demo.sql, also located in the root directory.

 #### For a Production Environment (secure, no reset procedure):

-In Windows File Explorer, double-click the build-prod.bat file.
+In Windows File Explorer, double-click the build-prod.bat file located in the project's root directory.

-This will generate a new file named Deploy-Prod.sql.
+This will generate a new file named Deploy-Prod.sql, also located in the root directory.

 ### 2. Execute the Deployment Script

 Once the deployment script has been generated, you can run it to create the database.

 Ensure you have an instance of SQL Server (2012 or newer) running.
-You can find instructions for installing the newest version [here](https://www.microsoft.com/en-us/sql-server/sql-server-downloads)
+You can find instructions for installing the newest version [here](https://www.microsoft.com/en-us/sql-server/sql-server-downloads).

 Connect to your server using a tool like SQL Server Management Studio (SSMS).
-For SSMS, you can find instructions on downloading the latest version [here](https://learn.microsoft.com/en-us/ssms/install/install)
+For SSMS, you can find instructions on downloading the latest version [here](https://learn.microsoft.com/en-us/ssms/install/install).

 After you've installed SQL Server and your environment, go through the steps to creating a new database, and connect.
 Your initial connection should be to the master database.